-It’s a mouthful (figuratively and literally) but today we’re talking dark chocolate and blueberry studded brown butter banana bread.
+It’s a mouthful (figuratively and literally) but today we’re talking gluten free chocolate chip banana bread.
 Although there are millions of banana bread recipes floating around (including one in my own cookbook) the limit does not exist, as far as I’m concerned.
 There are so many variations and so many different diets to cater for.
 Recipe developers could be kept in the job solely with banana bread, and that would be totally fine by me.

 This banana bread is gluten free, nut free, FODMAP friendly and refined sugar free.
 It has a beautiful nutty richness from the brown butter, and a caramel sweetness from the maple syrup.

 Most importantly, bananas!
 Bananas aren’t overtly FODMAP friendly, but this depends on the banana.
 If you’re particularly intolerant to fructans, I’d suggest using just under-ripe bananas.
 While the flavour won’t be quite as banana-y, they are considered FODMAP friendly in servings of 1 medium banana.
 If you’re ok with our yellow friend, use ripe bananas.
 The quantity of bananas in the recipe vs the serving size of the loaf makes it totally within acceptable limits.

 Butter is very low in lactose and thus considered FODMAP friendly.
 Unfortunately in this instance there is no substitute.
 The brown butter is responsible for a lot of the nutty flavour in the loaf.
 Because browning butter alters it’s liquid content, I can’t say for certain if you could directly substitute a butter substitute.
 If you try it, let me know!